freemansoft/win10-storage-spaces/README.md

 It attempts to mirror both tiers so you would need 4 drives run mirror, to mirror both tiers

 ## Meaningless Benchmark
-All Storage Pool drives connected to 3Gb/s SATA
+All Storage Pool drives connected to 3Gb/s SATA.
+The write-back cache is not used with sequential writes over 256KB

 ```